*** Download Our FREE WordPress User Training Guide At The Bottom Of The Page! ***

 We hope that you have found the information on how to structure an effective WordPress client training session useful, that it will help you train your clients to learn “how to fish” for themselves, and empower new WordPress users to take control of their digital presence and get better results online with their websites!

-Disclaimer: This site has no association with WordPress or any of the products reviewed on this site.
-We may receive financial benefits or affiliate commissions from purchases of any third-party services and products advertised on our site.
-All product images are the copyright of their respective owners and are being used solely for illustrative or training purposes.
+Disclaimer: This site has no direct association with WordPress or any products mentioned or reviewed on this site.
+We may derive affiliate commissions from sales of third-party products or services advertised on our site.
+All product images are the copyright of their respective owners and comply with all license terms and agreements of use to the best of our knowledge.